gaurnett/gaurnett.github.io/_posts/2019-09-18-project-proposal.md

 **6. Work out!:** We all love a good workout and this is one of the things that I believe current apps do a pretty good job with.
 I plan to bring this feature into our app and improve it in any way we can.

 ### References:

+How many people get lost in the woods?: [https://www.treehugger.com/travel/how-people-get-lost-woods-what-do-if-it-happens-you.html]()

 Image of current hiking app: [https://www.tomsguide.com/us/pictures-story/746-best-hiking-apps.html](https://www.tomsguide.com/us/pictures-story/746-best-hiking-apps.html)